jettylabs-archive/jetty_access_control/website/docs/welcome/key-concepts.md

 ### Groups

 Groups represent collections of users and groups that can be managed together in Jetty.
-These groups are implemented by connectors in different ways (e.g.: as groups in Tableau, and as Roles in Snowflake).
+These groups are implemented by connectors in different ways (e.g., as groups in Tableau, and as Roles in Snowflake).
 Jetty groups can have [policies](#policies) applied to them and can be members of other groups (Jetty takes care of this, even if the connected systems don't support nested groups)

 ### Assets

-Assets represent the artifacts managed by the connected platforms (e.g.: database tables, dashboards, or projects).
-They can have descendants and ancestors based on hierarchy (e.g.: a table is a child of a schema) and lineage (e.g.: a view is derived from a table) and can have [policies](#policies) applied to them.
-All assets have a globally unique identifier that can be used to tie together lineage and other information between systems (e.g.: importing Snowflake lineage data based on a dbt project).
+Assets represent the artifacts managed by the connected platforms (e.g., database tables, dashboards, or projects).
+They can have descendants and ancestors based on hierarchy (e.g., a table is a child of a schema) and lineage (e.g., a view is derived from a table) and can have [policies](#policies) applied to them.
+All assets have a globally unique identifier that can be used to tie together lineage and other information between systems (e.g., importing Snowflake lineage data based on a dbt project).

 :::note Hierarchy vs Lineage
 Assets have two types of genealogy: hierarchy-based and lineage-based.